neomantra/go-openchargemap/README.md

 ## Credits and License

-Author with :heart: and :fire: by Evan Wies.
+Authored with :heart: and :fire: by Evan Wies.
 Copyright (c) 2024 Neomantra BV.

 Many thanks to [OpenChargeMap](https://openchargemap.org/) and the community behind it!
 Thanks to [oapi-codegen](https://github.com/deepmap/oapi-codegen) for the heavy lifting.